James W. Loewen: First Amendment battle

-Loewen challenged the Board's decision in a lawsuit, Loewen v.
-Turnipseed (1980).
-Judge Orma R. Smith of the U.S. District Court for the Northern District of Mississippi ruled that the rejection of the textbook was not based on "justifiable grounds", and that the authors were denied their right to free speech and press.
+Loewen challenged the board decision in a federal lawsuit, Loewen v.
+Turnipseed (1980) 488 F. Supp.
+1138 (N.D.
+Miss.).
+Judge Orma R. Smith of the US District Court for the Northern District of Mississippi ruled that the rejection of the textbook was not based on "justifiable grounds" and that the authors were denied their right to free speech and press.

 The American Library Association considers Loewen v.
-Turnipseed, 488 F. Supp.
-1138 (N.D.
-Miss.
-1980), a historic First Amendment case and one of the foundations of the "right to read freely."
+Turnipseed a historic First Amendment case and one of the foundations of the "right to read freely."

 Lies My Teacher Told Me

-Loewen spent two years at the Smithsonian Institution, where he studied and compared 12 American history textbooks then widely used throughout the United States.
+Loewen spent two years at the Smithsonian Institution, where he studied and compared 12 American history textbooks then widely used throughout the US.
 He published his findings in Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (1995), which was republished in 2007 and 2018.
 He concluded that textbook authors propagate factually false, Eurocentric, and mythologized views of history.
 Loewen points out in the book that many of the distortions found in American history texts are "not even by the authors whose names grace the cover."
 In March 2012, the book's publisher, The New Press, listed Lies My Teacher Told Me as their top all-time bestseller.
 The book reflects Loewen's belief that history should not be taught as straightforward facts and dates to memorize, but rather as analysis of the context and root causes of events.